|

 and lust for power.

-...
-And those are just the things you need to requisition a good laptop.
+And that's just to requisition a new laptop.

 I wrote back and told the people at Varon Publishers that I was honored